-Why we feel the past is better compared to what the future holds
+Why do we think the past is better than the future?

 What is Declinism?